 When one tooth can be replaced with a removable appliance, the looks, function and convenience of a permanent replacement are worlds better.
 Today, implants are so predictable that experts often recommend them in place of a bridge to replace single missing teeth.
 A front tooth dental implant closely resembles a real tooth root, providing the alveolar bone with the stimulation needed, so bone loss doesn’t occur, ensuring your jawbone remains strong and healthy.
 Front tooth implant treatment is preplanned, the actual surgery for placing a front tooth implant is very quick, and you may only require local anesthetic.
 You will receive a temporary tooth on the same day.
 Once healing is complete, your new permanent front tooth is made and fitted.

 implant with crown

-- Drilling down the adjacent natural teeth to make crowns isn’t necessary.
+Drilling down the adjacent natural teeth to make crowns isn’t necessary.

-- Flossing is easier because the teeth remain separate.
+Flossing is easier because the teeth remain separate.

-- The entire bridge must be removed if it fails, whereas implants are standalone.
+The entire bridge must be removed if it fails, whereas implants are standalone.

-- Implants can’t decay, the main reason bridges fail.
+Implants can’t decay, the main reason bridges fail.

 Implants are highly useful when the natural teeth aren’t strong enough to support a bridge, or where there are no teeth available to connect with a bridge.
 That’s why they are a great alternative to a removable appliance and offer the only solution for a permanent restoration.